 Scoring

 Each section of the MCAT is scored from a low of 118 to a high of 132.
 Considering there are four sections, that means scores range from 472 to 528 with 500 in the middle.
-Scoring is "normalized"; therefore, a score of 500 means you are in the 50th percentile.
-It is harder to move a few points toward the middle than the extremes.
+Scoring is "normalized"; therefore, a score of 502 means you are in the 51th percentile.
 For a detailed explanation of scoring, click here.

 MCAT® is a registered trademark of the AAMC, which does not endorse the contents of this website.